jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/The prime number theorem.md

 ###### _proof:_

-We can rewrite the Dirichlet series as a Riemann-Stieltjes integral (a [[Mathematical Analysis I --- math-131/notes/Riemann integration#_definition _ Riemann integrable|Riemann integral]] with weights on the partition) and expand it by [[Mathematical Analysis I --- math-131/notes/Fundamental theorem of calculus#_corollary _ integration by parts|integration by parts]]
+We can rewrite the Dirichlet series as a Riemann-Stieltjes integral (a [[Analysis --- math-131/notes/Riemann integration#_definition _ Riemann integrable|Riemann integral]] with weights on the partition) and expand it by [[Analysis --- math-131/notes/Fundamental theorem of calculus#_corollary _ integration by parts|integration by parts]]
 $$
 D(s) = \int_{1}^\infty \frac{1}{t^s} \, dS(t) = \frac{S(t)}{t^s} \Big |_{1}^\infty + \int_{1}^\infty \frac{s}{t^{s + 1}} S(t) \, dt.
 $$